List of unbuilt autoroutes of Quebec: Autoroute 540 (Vaudreuil-Dorion)

 The Vaudreuil-Dorion segment of Autoroute 540 was a short connection between Autoroute 20 and Autoroute 40.
 It became part of Autoroute 30 in when its extension was completed in December 2012.

 Autoroute 550

 Autoroute 550 would have served as a bypass of Gatineau and would have been a link across the Ottawa River to Highway 416 in the west end of Ottawa.
-It also would have alleviated traffic along Autoroute 50 and Autoroute 5 in Gatineau, as well as traffic along Highway 417 and in downtown Ottawa.
+It was planned to alleviate traffic along Autoroute 50 and Autoroute 5 in Gatineau, as well as traffic along Highway 417 and in downtown Ottawa.
 In 1996, the Quebec Ministry of Transportation stated in 1996 that there was no need for a Gatineau bypass, but it is keeping the corridor for a possible future boulevard or freeway in partnership with the National Capital Commission.

 In 2006, the National Capital Capital Commission began a study about a new inter-provincial bridge between Ottawa and Gatineau; however, the focus is located east of downtown Ottawa and the Britannia-Deschênes Corridor was not included as part of the study.